Professor-Paradox/OracleSQL/Exercises.md

     14 rows selected.

-    -- There is a default counter called rownum, added for each output row of query -- this is given in order of execution
+    -- There is a default counter called rownum, added for each output row of the query -- this is given in order of execution

     SQL> select rownum id,sal,empno,ename,job,mgr,hiredate,comm,deptno